 6. Handle the Wheel Correctly

-Once you’ve got a comfortable grip on the wheel, you’ll be able to handle it safely.
-This will allow you to concentrate on the road and avoiding hazards.
+Once you’ve got a comfortable grip on the wheel, you can handle it safely.
+This will allow you to concentrate on the road and avoid hazards.

 7. Don’t Drive Distracted